8080labs/pyforest/README.md

 ## About
-pyforest is developed by Florian, Tobias and Guido from [8080 Labs](https://8080labs.com).
+pyforest is developed by [8080 Labs](https://8080labs.com).
 Our goal is to improve the productivity of Python Data Scientists.
-Other projects that we are working on are [edaviz](https://edaviz.com) and [bamboolib](https://bamboolib.com)
+If you like the speedup to your workflow, you might also be interested in our other project [bamboolib](https://bamboolib.com)

 ## Join our community and grow further